 The Waters of the US (WOTUS) rule, which significantly expanded the definition of “waters of the United States” under the Clean Water Act (CWA), is an excellent example of this kind of overreaching regulatory reform.
 Recognizing the problems embodied in the 2015 rule, President Donald Trump and EPA Administrator Scott Pruitt have announced their intent to rewrite it with a less expansive definition of which waters fall under federal jurisdiction.

-Practical Immigration Policies: Increase H-2B Visa Cap
+Practical Immigration Policies: Support

 The H-2B program, managed by the Departments of Homeland Security and Labor, was created to provide access to nonimmigrant temporary workers for seasonal and peak load needs when no American worker can be found for available positions.
 The current program is capped at 66,000 visas annually (approximately .04% of the American workforce).
 Despite this small number, these immigrant workers are critical to many seasonal businesses, including forest management work such as tree planting.